kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - Ceramic disc capacitors with specific values
   - C3, C5, C6, C7, C8, C13, C17, C18, C43, C48, C50, C57, C60, C61
   - Capacitors are labelled on the board in 3 digit (value exponent) notation
-- Then all remaining (Decoupling) 100nf (104) ceramic disk capacitors.
-There are approximately 50 of these.
+- Then all remaining ceramic disk capacitors.
+  - These should all be 100nf (104) in value
+  - There are approximately 50 of these.
+  - While installing (using a Multimeter), please check the power rail is not shorted
 - Install any IC sockets, preferably all IC's should be socketed.
 Don't install IC's at this point.
   - As a minimum you should have sockets for large scale components CPU,RAM,ROM, etc,
   - Some other more sensitive components U3 (SN75452), U25 (LM3900), U60 (74HCU04)
 - All Resistor Packs.
 These are labelled as RPxxx on PCB and clearly indicate the value
 - 4 way DIP Jumper Switch pack, SW10
-- Main 10.6445 Mhz Crystal Y1.
-(See Below).
+- Main 10.6445 Mhz Quartz Crystal Y1.
+  - If installing a tall component it must be mounted horizontally for height clearance
+  - See section below additional/alternate installation.
-- Onboard Power LED D1, which needs to be installed in the correct polarity
+- Onboard Power LED D1.
+It needs to be installed in the correct polarity
+  - This is optional, and can be installed at any time.
 - Jumper J18 - Should be shorted for normal CPU frequency
 - Jumper JP21, JP27 - Needs to be jumpered to set the main ROM Chip Type
 - Solder any optional Pin Headers (See Below)